 30 years

 It should be possible to start with DNA and a personal history and build a brain emulation from that.
 Much of how you think is just genetic anyway.
 At some point, we should be able to create fairly decent emulations of people.
 This creates a path forward.
 A few early adopters could give their assets to their emulation when they die.
 The legal complications could be difficult, but it certainly seems possible through some sort of trust.
 Surprisingly, this might actually work because they could chemically fix their original brain and then harvest more information out of it later after technology improved.
 So any memory loss would only be temporary.
 This would allow full revival as well as continuity through an obviously rough time period.
-The legal system would gradually catch up with reality, and the full revived person would regain personhood.
+The legal system would gradually catch up with reality, and the fully revived person would regain personhood.
 I suspect this will very rarely be used since the person doesn't really get revived until the full scan later anyway.
 But someone might still try it.

 50 to 80 years, gradual